 APPENDIX 5 - ‘Knows-how’ and ‘shows-how’ checklist to support Specialty Registrars in Public Health to develop a wider knowledge of the system of health protection

-APPENDIX 6 - Guide for PHE staff and registrars carrying out health protection duties out of hours: Storing and transporting PII and confidential information off site
+APPENDIX 6 - Guide for UKHSA staff and registrars carrying out health protection duties out of hours: Storing and transporting PII and confidential information off site

 APPENDIX 7 - Pre-mandatory placement meeting agenda/learning agreement